The Match Between Alpe d’Huez and Les 2 Alpes

 Access and Parking in Les 2 Alpes and Alpe d’Huez

 Distances of only 30 km separate both ski resorts, Alpe d’Huez and Les 2 Alpes are in the same geographical area and therefore have identical access, except for the last few kilometres.
 Easily accessible thanks to the French motorway network, they are 1 hour from Grenoble, 2 hours from Lyon, 2h30 from Geneva and 3 hours from Marseille.

-By car, once you arrive in Grenoble, follow the direction of Sisteron / Gap by the A480 motorway until the exit N ° 8 “Vizille – Stations of the Oisans” which joins the RD1091 until the Bourg d’Oisans.
+By car, once you arrive in Grenoble, follow the direction of Sisteron / Gap by the A480 motorway until the exit N ° 8 “Vizille – Stations of the Oisans” joins the RD1091 until the Bourg d’Oisans.
 Then climb the 21 mythical turns that lead to Alpe d’Huez.
-For Les 2 Alpes, continue on the D1091 towards Briançon and Chambon dam, turn right on the D213.
+For Les 2 Alpes, continue on the D1091 towards Briançon and Chambon dam, and turn right on the D213.

 By rail, the nearest train station is Grenoble.
 From Paris, there is a 2h55 fast train.
 Then, bus connections take you to both resorts.

 In Les 2 Alpes, free shuttles serve the various points of the resort (two different lines), from 8h to 19h every day and Saturday until 23h.
-They are even equipped with the geolocation system so that you know the waiting time at each stop.
+They are even equipped with a geolocation system so that you know the waiting time at each stop.
 On the parking side, all the car parks of the resort are free, except for some 20 places in the centre of the resort.